 A good place to start is the Envato Tuts+ series on Presentation Fundamentals.
 There are also some one-off tutorials like How to Start (and Continue) a Conversation With Anyone.
 And for the sales side of things, check out the course on Promoting Your Services and Winning Work.

 Unless you have a lot of money in the bank, you probably won’t be able to hire employees right from the start.
 But even in those early days when you’re doing everything yourself, start looking for opportunities to outsource work, partner with other people, or eventually hire employees to help you.

 “In the beginning you will need to be all things in the business, and it can seem a bit overwhelming,” Nalla Design founder Vicki Young wrote in an article for Creative Bloq.
 “It helps to write down all the jobs that need to be done and all the positions you are filling your day with, log what you are spending time on in a day.
 This then gives a clear vision of what you’re spending the most amount of time on and what would be the most productive way to invest in a new team member, to help you out.”

 Keep in mind that getting help doesn’t necessarily involve taking on a full-time member of staff.
-You can start by outsourcing individual tasks through sites like Upwork, Freelancer, or our own Envato Studio.
+You can start by outsourcing individual tasks through sites like Upwork, or Freelancer.
 Also, if you need a dedicated virtual assistant, you could look on a site like Zirtual.
 Then as your business expands, you can gradually start hiring more contractors, and then building up a team of full-time permanent staff.
 For more hiring advice, see this tutorial.